Engage Families, Expand The Learning

 This allows the teacher to individualize instruction in a way that would not be possible without collaboration.

-While this is an extreme example, where preschool children are transported to a school for special needs, the reality that parents are less and less likely to have time at drop-off to build a connection to teachers.
-In fact, many children are dropped off by care-givers, not parents.
+While this is an extreme example, parents are less and less likely to have time at drop-off to build a connection to teachers.
+In fact, care-givers drop off many children, not parents.

-This puts enormous pressure on the communication tools used by a preschool, given rise to new preschool communication apps like Educa.
+This puts enormous pressure on communication, giving rise to new communication tools like Educa.

 The Value of Shared Learning